FOLLOW US

 • check what to do if something goes wrong, including how to call for help while at sea

-There is currently no hyperbaric chamber on Tonga, so only dive to safe depths.
+There is currently no hyperbaric chamber on Tonga, so get advice from your dive instructor or dive team.

 Whale boats